Edith Moulton Park Kirkland, Washington

 A Master Plan Process for an Accessible Park Design

+When Edith Moulton donated her family’s farmstead to King County in the 1960s, she hoped for her home to become a park “for children to play in nature.”
 Decades later, with the park bordered by families and an elementary school, the City of Kirkland sought to make Edith’s dream a reality.
-Through an engaging master plan process, Otak and the Kirkland community created a family-friendly place that preserves and celebrates the former farmstead’s natural beauty.
+Through an engaging master plan process, the Kirkland community helped guide a family-friendly place that preserves and celebrates the former farmstead’s natural beauty.
 From upgrading existing trails to ADA standards to a 400-foot open-grate boardwalk along Juanita Creek, the community-inspired design emphasizes accessibility and sustainability.
 Other improvements include a popular off-leash dog trail, a picnic pavilion and restrooms, a climbing structure, and two pedestrian bridges over Juanita Creek.

 Want to talk projects?
 Contact our team leads.